-If you are looking for the most typical and enjoyable dish for your trip in Singapore, it is hard to look past Chilli Crab.
-Basically, Chilli Crab is a seafood dish in which stir-fried crab is coated with sweet, savoury and spicy tomato based sauce.
-This dish is often accompanied by steam or deep fried buns (also known as mantous).
+If you are looking for the most typical and enjoyable dish for your trip to Singapore, it is hard to look past Chilli Crab.
+Basically, Chilli Crab is a seafood dish in which stir-fried crab is coated with sweet, savoury and spicy tomato-based sauce.
+This dish is often accompanied by steam or deep-fried buns (also known as mantous).

 Chicken rice is one of few local dishes served in the menu of Singapore Airlines.
 It is also listed at number 45 on the World’s 50 most delicious foods complied by CNN Go in 2011.